cartheur/aeonlua/README.md

 Building
 ---------

 aeonlua uses several solution for different targets.
-For .NET SDK KeraLua.Core.sln and .NET 4.8 use the KeraLua.sln.
+For .NET SDK aeonlua.Core.sln and .NET 4.8 use the aeonlua.sln.